-As for the short fic, my favorite of the seven originals was “P.Q.” by James Warner, about a researcher named Daljeet who discovers a new species of ant that appears to be creating art for arts sake.
-The tone of the story becomes increasingly frantic as Daljeet and new girlfriend Mary Sue become increasingly zealous about their find.
+As for the short fic, my favorite of the seven originals was “P.Q.” by James Warner, about a researcher named Daljeet who discovers a new species of ant that appears to be creating art for art’s sake.
+The tone of the story becomes increasingly frantic as Daljeet and his new girlfriend Mary Sue become increasingly zealous about their find.
 The story has a caustic sense of humor, and I liked how its perspective on its heroes walked the thin line between admiration and wariness.

-Bonnie Jo Stufflebeam applies many of the common tropes of the coming-of-age story to a mid-apocalyptic setting where everyone is probably going to die in “So Easy”.
-The young teen girl who narrates the story addresses it to her mother, who takes the two of them from their city apartment when the food runs out, to their “new home” at the ocean.
+Bonnie Jo Stufflebeam applies many of the common tropes of the coming-of-age story to a mid-apocalyptic setting where everyone will probably die in “So Easy”.
+The young teen girl who narrates the story addresses it to her mother, who takes them from their city apartment when the food runs out, to their “new home” at the ocean.
 The way the mother mythologizes the ocean is unsettling and doesn’t bode well for them (the daughter asks if their bread is the last of their food, and the mother answers “We won’t need it in the ocean, the ocean will feed us).
 In the end, the narrator goes her own way, though there is still no food.
 A well written but depressing tale.

 The rest of the stories are not without merit: “Tumblebush” by Darby Harn is a detective sci-fi noir about a P.I. searching for a missing rich girl.
 It has an appropriately cynical tone and some memorable descriptions of post-climate disaster Manhattan.
 The hunt for the missing girl feels too streamlined to be effective, and by the halfway point it’s easy to figure out where the story will end up.
 Tim Major’s “Throw Caution” is a Martian adventure about a miner who wants to protect the native crab-like species that are being harvested because their bodies contain diamonds.
 Rachel Cupp’s time travel story “Grey Halls” is about a music composer from a dystopian future who travels back to the 1970s for inspiration.
 Paul Crenshaw’s “Eyes” is a surreal horror story where children are born blind and must have their eyes gifted to them by their parents.